rentry/rentry.github.io/_posts/2017-12-31-content-writes-itself.md

   {% endif %}
 {% endif %}{% endraw %}
 ```

 You can review the full code on [GitHub](https://github.com/18F/doi-extractives-data/).

+## Your content writes itself, but your work isn’t done

+So you have content that writes itself, but your work isn’t done.
+For example, the GDP data referred to above is pulled into the site via an API (which itself needs to be maintained), so if the data isn’t updated properly or the source API is corrupted, the content may actually be misleading or false.
+It’s important to review the content regularly for accuracy and fidelity to the source data.

 ## It’s build time!

 Static site generators are advantageous in part because the logic is evaluated at _build time_.
-That means the performance burden isn’t on the client; it’s on the build _prior_ to deployment.
+That means the performance burden isn’t on the client request; it’s on the build _prior_ to deployment.
 Consequently, the site is much faster than if the logic was performed at browser request.

 ## Digging into the stack